darknight/tabby-interview/technical-writing/README.md

 Post-processing is the last step of the tokenization pipeline, to perform any additional transformation to the final result before it’s returned, like adding potential special tokens (like `[CLS]` and `[SEP]` shown in the diagram above).

-# Ok, I get it, what is BPE then?
+# Ok, I get it, then what is BPE?

 BPE stands for **Byte-Pair-Encoding**.
 It was initially developed as an algorithm to compress texts, and then used by OpenAI for tokenization when pretraining the GPT model.
 It’s used by a lot of Transformer models, including GPT, GPT-2, RoBERTa, BART, and DeBERTa.
 It's one of the most popular subword tokenization algorithm nowadays.